spotinst/help/src/docs/billing-engine/get-started/connect-azure.md

 4. In the Billing Engine Wizard, paste the application secret.
 5. Enter one Subscription ID from the billing account.

-## Step 5: Assign Reader Role to the App Registration

-1. In the Azure console, type **Subscriptions** in the search bar and click the Subscription you want to connect to Billing Engine.
-**Note**: One subscription from the billing account needs to be given reader access to the application.
-2. In the menu on the left side of the Subscriptions platform, click **Access Control (IAM)**.
-3. Click **Add/Add role assignment**.
-4. Select the Reader role and click **Next**.
-6. Click **+ Select Members**.
-7. In the right panel, search for and select the registered application created earlier.
-8. Click **Review + Assign**.

-## Step 6: Assign Enrollment Reader Role to the App Registration
+## Step 5: Assign Enrollment Reader Role to the App Registration

 Assigning the Enrollment Reader applies to Enterprise Agreement Only.
 Assign the Enrollment Reader role to the registered application.